 From transition fuel to a fuel in transition

-Developing a renewable gas sector can help to provide additional sustainable energy solutions for industries and hard to abate businesses and households into the future.
-Renewable gas, like biomethane, can be used in existing infrastructure, appliances and industrial processes, helping to improve energy transition cost efficiencies and continuing to offer choice.
+Developing a renewable gas sector can help to provide additional sustainable energy solutions for many commercial and industrial sectors as well as hard to abate businesses and properties into the future.
+Renewable gas, like biomethane, can be used in existing infrastructure, appliances, equipment and industrial processes, helping to improve energy transition efficiencies, reduce costs and disruption, while continuing to offer choice.

 Renewable Gas...